RsGoksel/Reinforcement-Learning-PongGame/README.md

-# PPO PongGame
-Reinforcement Learning - PPO (Proximal Policy Optimization) Implementation to Pong Game
+# Implementing Proximal Policy Optimization (PPO) for Reinforcement Learning in the Pong Game

 ## 🌟 _**Problem & Environment**_ 🌟
 The Pong game was discussed for the PPO solution example as problem.
 A2C and DQN can also be used if requested.
 It can be switch from train.py file.